Code usage

 Loading keypoint tracking data

 Keypoint-MoSeq can be used with any method that produces 2D or 3D keypoint detections.
-Currently we support SLEAP, DeepLabCut, anipose, SLEAP-anipose, Neurodata Without Borders (NWB), Facemap, and FreiPose.
+Currently we support SLEAP, DeepLabCut, anipose, SLEAP-anipose, Neurodata Without Borders (NWB), Facemap, FreiPose and DANNCE.
 For methods not on this list, you can write a custom loading function or get in touch and request it as a new feature.

 coordinates, confidences, bodyparts = kpms.load_keypoints(keypoint_data_path, 'deeplabcut')

-• We are also happy to help write a loader for your data.
+.
+If your loader applies to a commonly used keypoint inference method, please let us know!
+We’d love to add it for others to use.We are also happy to help write a loader for your data.
 Just open a github issue and describe the method you used for keypoint tracking and the format of the data, including the file format, how it is organized into directories, and how the output files are typically named (especially in relation to the corresponding videos).
 If possible, also send one or more example files to calebsw@gmail.com.

 Size variation between animals